fibo/flow-view/README.md

 ### Constructor

 Create a `FlowView` instance and pass it a `container` argument.
 It will create a `flow-view` custom element and attach it to the _container_.
-If no argument is provided, default _container_ will be `document.body`.
 Be aware that the `flow-view` custom element will fit the whole height of its container, so make sure to style properly to avoid a zero height container.

 ```html
 <!DOCTYPE html>